I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 Is morning cardio more beneficial for fat loss than later in the day?

-But, I hear you burn more fat when you do cardio first thing in the morning on an empty stomach?
+I hear you burn more fat and wake up with energy when you do cardio first thing in the morning on an empty stomach?

-Technically yes, you are burning a higher percentage of fat during the exercise.
+Technically yes, you are burning fat fast, with a higher percentage of fat being used during the exercise.
 If you’re exercising on an empty stomach, insulin levels are low and body fat will be used as a greater percentage of fuel for the exercise.

 However, doing cardio in this manner is like taking one step forward, two steps back.
-(And will undermine your efforts in the long term)
+(And can potentially undermine your efforts in the long term).

 The bottom line is the best time to do you cardio, or any exercise, is whenever you feel most energetic.